jiyaos/segment-anything-clip-gradio/README.md

 ## Segment Anything with CLIP Web UI

 This is a gradio web ui for sam with clip.
-You can extract the specific object from the sam model with some prompts.
-Also, it will show the best prompt with score.
+You can extract the specific object from the sam model with some text prompts.
+Also, it will show the best text prompt with score.
 - [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything)
 - [Contrastive Language-Image Pre-Training (CLIP)](https://github.com/openai/CLIP)